RandomDude1297/Zaltys-Location-Generator/README.md

 The Android branch and release both contain an APK, a zip with the project folder ready to be imported to Android Studio and for those that only want the layout and java code I also included these in separate files. https://github.com/RandomDude1297/Zaltys-Location-Generator/releases/tag/Android

-The PC release contains a executable java file, an exe and the jdk folder for the exe and the code. https://github.com/RandomDude1297/Zaltys-Location-Generator/releases/tag/PC
+The PC release contains a extra zip with the executable java file, an exe and the jdk folder for the exe and an extra zip with the code. https://github.com/RandomDude1297/Zaltys-Location-Generator/releases/tag/PC

 The PC branch only contains the java code.